Andrekukshinov/contribution_mjs/goal/if/if_theory.md

 cases) and it's the same for all the rest options.

 ####tasks
-1. make it compile(miss default)
-2. make correct output (remove break)
-3. rewrite with switch
-4. Program to find the maximum between three numbers.
-Using the switch statement.
+1. Basic switch.
+Update the program so that it prints "default", using switch statement:

+     public class BasicSwitch {
+        public static void main(String[] args) {
+            int a = 20;
+            switch (a) {
+                default:
+                    System.out.println("default");
+                    break;
+                case 7:
+                    System.out.println("seven");
+                    break;
+                case 10:
+                    System.out.println("ten");
+                    break;
+                case 20:
+                    System.out.println("twenty");
+                    break;
+            }
+        }
+    }

+2. Basic switch breaks.
+Update the program so that it prints "20", using switch statement:

+     public class BasicSwitch {
+        public static void main(String[] args) {
+            int a = 20;
+            switch (a) {
+                default:
+                    System.out.println("default");
+                case 7:
+                    System.out.println("seven");
+                case 10:
+                    System.out.println("ten");
+                case 20:
+                    System.out.println("twenty");
+            }
+        }
+    }

+3. Switch days in month printer.
+Rewrite [days in month printer](/goal/if/if_theory.md#Days in month printer.) with switch :

+     public class SwitchDaysInMonthPrinter {
+        public void amountOfDays(int month) {
+        }
+     }

+4. Range numbers printer.
+Create that will be printing if number is between 1 and 5("number is between 1 and 5"), 6 and 10("number is between 6 and 10") or "out of range" using switch statement.
+Number to be defined will be passed to method
+arguments:

+        public class RangeNumbersPrinter {
+             public void printRange(int number) {
+             }
+        }

-5. Program to check whether a year is a leap year or not.
+5. Leap year printer.
+Create a program to check whether a year is a leap year or not("leap" if true otherwise "not leap").
+Year will be passed as argument in method parameter:

+        public class LeapYearPrinter {
+             public void isLeapYear(int year) {
+             }
+        }

 So what should happen if we do not set break to any of the statements? (self exploring section).